A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Related literature and our contribution

 \section{Related literature and our contribution}

-Two-stage robust programming problems were first studied in~\cite{bib27ben2004adjustable}.
-In comparison to conventional robust programs, the authors allow certain variables (the second-stage variables) to be chosen after the realization of some uncertain parameters.
-In contrast, the other part of the variables (the first-stage variables) are assumed to stay fixed after being chosen by the solver.
-For a recent survey on two-stage robust optimization, we refer to~\cite{YANIKOGLU2019799}.
+Two-stage robust programming problems were first introduced in~\cite{bib27ben2004adjustable}.
+In comparison to conventional robust programs, the authors allow the values of certain variables (the second-stage variables) to be determined after the realization of some uncertain parameters.
+In contrast, the values of the remaining variables (the first-stage variables) must be determined before the uncertain parameters are realized and cannot be changed afterwards.
+A similar concept is the one of recoverable robust optimization.
+Here, a solution to the problem is fully described by the first-stage variables, and it can be modified (with penalty costs) in the second stage \cite{bib4liebchen2009concept,bib6goerigk2014recovery}.